zacharyfmarion/react-native-heap-profiler/README.md

 # react-native-heap-profiler

 A fast way to take a Hermes heap profile from javascript in React Native.
+Inspired by [react-native-release-profiler](https://github.com/margelo/react-native-release-profiler).

 ## Why